ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/87ba82c3-986d-41f4-be47-f58562bb1179)

-- Click Create one and provide a name, for example, "Taxi-Rides-NY", and link to the Environment  we just created.
+- Click Create one and provide a name, for example, "NY-Taxi-Rides", and link to the Environment  we just created.
 - Scroll down to the Execution Settings section.
 - Under Commands, add this command as part of our job if  we don't see it: dbt build